History of law enforcement in the United Kingdom: Watchmen and constables

 During this period, law enforcement and policing were organised by local communities such as town authorities.
-In Scotland, the first statutory police force is believed to be the High Constables of Edinburgh, who were created by the Scottish parliament in 1611 to "guard their streets and to commit to ward all person found on the streets after the said hour".
-Within local areas in England, a constable could be attested by two or more Justices of the Peace, following a procedure that some sources say had its roots in an Act of the Parliament of England of 1673.
+In Scotland, the first statutory police force is believed to be the High Constables of Edinburgh, who were created by an order of the Privy Council of Scotland in 1611 to "guard their streets and to commit to ward all person found on the streets after the said hour".
+Within local areas in England, a constable could be attested by two or more Justices of the Peace, following a procedure that some sources claim had its roots in the Poor Relief Act 1662 (14 Cha.
+2. c.
+12).

-From the 1730s, local improvement Acts made by town authorities often included provision for paid watchmen or constables to patrol towns at night, while rural areas had to rely on more informal arrangements.
-In 1737, an Act of Parliament was passed "for better regulating the Night Watch" of the City of London which specified the number of paid constables that should be on duty each night.
+From the 1730s, local improvement acts made by town authorities often included provision for paid watchmen or constables to patrol towns at night, while rural areas had to rely on more informal arrangements.
+In 1737, an act of Parliament, the Watching (City of London) Act 1736 (10 Geo.
+2. c.
+22), was passed "for better regulating the Night Watch" of the City of London which specified the number of paid constables that should be on duty each night.

 Henry Fielding established the Bow Street Runners in 1749; between 1754 and 1780, Sir John Fielding reorganised Bow Street like a police station, with a team of efficient, paid constables.

 In 1800, some town authorities became more involved in improving local policing.
-An Act of Parliament in 1800 enabled Glasgow to establish the City of Glasgow Police.
-As the population in industrial towns grew, more local Acts were passed to improve policing arrangements in those towns, such as Rochdale in Lancashire in 1825, and Oldham in 1827.
-In Ireland, the Belfast Borough Police (1800), Dublin Metropolitan Police (1836) and Londonderry Borough Police (1848) were founded.
-(At this time, all of Ireland was part of the UK.)
+The Glasgow City Extension and Improvement Act 1800 (39 & 40 Geo.
+3. c. lxxxviii) enabled Glasgow to establish the City of Glasgow Police.
+As the population in industrial towns grew, more local acts were passed to improve policing arrangements in those towns, such as Rochdale in Lancashire in 1825, and Oldham in 1827.
+In Ireland, the Belfast Borough Police (1800), Dublin Metropolitan Police (1836) and Londonderry Borough Police (1848) were founded (at this time, all of Ireland was part of the UK.)